French Onion Chicken Meatballs

 How do I serve French onion chicken meatballs?

-I love nothing more than just scooping them into a bowl and devouring it as it BUT here are a few other delicious ideas.
+I love nothing more than scooping them into a bowl and devouring them as they are, but here are a few other delicious ideas.

 • Serve them over mashed potatoes for a rich and hearty winter dinner meal.